cpsource/UFT/README.md

 - **Mathematical and Computational Models**: Ongoing development of equations and simulations to test these theories.
 - **Supporting Research**: Files and notes on alternative interpretations of quantum mechanics, relativistic physics, and cosmology.

-## Getting Started

-To dive into this project:
-1. Review the theoretical documents in `docs/` for detailed explanations of each hypothesis.
-2. Explore the `src/` directory for models, code, and simulations that aim to apply these theories in practical contexts.
-3. Check out `examples/` for specific applications, including calculations related to wave-based gravity and simulations of dark matter effects.

 ## Contributing

+Before we dive into the theory, a bit of housekeeping.
 This project is open to collaborative insights and suggestions.
 If you're interested in contributing to the Unified Field Theory development, please open a pull request or reach out with feedback!

 - **To Discuss**        see [Discussions](https://github.com/cpsource/UFT/discussions)
 - **Repository Issues** see [Issues](https://github.com/cpsource/UFT/issues)

+## The Unified Field Theory (UFT) Framework

+Fundamentally, this **Unified Field Theory (UFT)** proposes that every entity radiates a field outward at the speed of light, **c**.
+This framework will use the concept of this outward-radiating field to derive various effects that, today, are considered fundamental properties of matter.

+In the following sections, we will explore each of these effects in turn and demonstrate how they can be explained through the principles of UFT.

+To dive into this project, step to each section in turn, as following concepts will build on preceeding ones.

+### Inertia

+In classical thinking, inertia is defined as the resistance of a mass (a property) to a change in velosity.

+Using *UFT* though, we define intertia as the interaction between a current radiated field, and the next one generated as the object moves.
+More detail here: [README-define-inertia.md](https://t2m.io/RWx6nNj)

+### Dark Matter

+*UFT* sees dark matter as bits trying to become stable, but they mostly fail.
+More detail here: [README-dark-matter.md](https://t2m.io/dqht6sN)

 ## Derivations

-This theory can be used to derive fundamentals such as:
+*UFT* can be used to derive fundamentals such as:

 - Derive $F = m \cdot a$ [See Derivation](https://t2m.io/i1SNwFO)
 - Derive $F = \frac{G m_1 m_2}{r^2}$ [See Derivaton](https://t2m.io/qifOSa0)

-## Misc Musings
+## Misc Musings and work in progress.

 What are the implications if we redefine c?
 [Click Here](https://t2m.io/7SAxanm)
 <br>